Deferred payment agreement

-For the first 12 weeks of your permanent admission to a residential or nursing care home the value of your main property is not taken into account and you may be able to receive additional financial support from the Council.
+For the first 12 weeks of your permanent admission to a residential or nursing care home the value of your main property is not taken into account and you may be able to receive additional financial support from us.
 This is known as the 12 week property disregard period.

 You will pay a weekly contribution towards your care from your income and other savings.
 This is worked out by an assessment of your ﬁnances and is called your assessed weekly charge.
 This will apply if you do not have other financial resources of more than £23,250, such as savings, shares or another property.
 At the end of the 12 week property disregard period, your main property will be included in your financial assessment and you will be assessed as having to pay the full cost of your residential or nursing care.

-You may be eligible for a Deferred Payment Agreement if you are assessed by the council as having to pay the full cost of your residential or nursing care but you are unable to pay the full weekly charge because your capital is tied up in your property.
-The council will then pay the difference between your assessed weekly contribution and the actual cost of your care in a residential or nursing care home.
-This amount paid by the council becomes the deferred payment.
+You may be eligible for a deferred payment agreement if you are assessed by us as having to pay the full cost of your residential or nursing care but you are unable to pay the full weekly charge because your capital is tied up in your property.
+We will then pay the difference between your assessed weekly contribution and the actual cost of your care in a residential or nursing care home.
+This amount paid us becomes the deferred payment.

 The deferred payment amount you are assessed as having to pay for your care and support is delayed and not ‘written off’ and the costs of your care and support will still have to be repaid by you or someone on your behalf at a later date either when you choose to sell your house or 90 days after your death.

-- If there is an existing agreement for a third party "top up", where a family member or other person puts additional money towards your placement, and you decide to take advantage of the Deferred Payments Agreement; you can add the cost of the "top up" payments (after the 12 week property disregard period has ended) to your Deferred Payments Agreement loan, if the council agrees there is enough equity in your home.
-The deferred payment is currently, according to government rules, the only way of paying any agreed top-up yourself without depending on a third party.
+- If there is an existing agreement for a third party 'top up', where a family member or other person puts additional money towards your placement, and you decide to take advantage of the deferred payments agreement.
+You can add the cost of the top up payments (after the 12 week property disregard period has ended) to your deferred payments agreement loan, if we agree there is enough equity in your home.
+The deferred payment is currently, according to government rules, the only way of paying any agreed top-up yourself without depending on a third party

 Usually you will need to meet the following criteria to qualify:

-- you must own or have part legal ownership of the property, which is not benefitting from a property disregard, for example is not occupied by a spouse or dependent relative as defined in the council's charging policy.
-Your property must be insured (if it is not, you must arrange for it to be insured at your own expense).
+- you must own or have part legal ownership of the property, which is not benefitting from a property disregard.
+For example is not occupied by a spouse or dependent relative as defined in our charging policy.
+Your property must be insured (if it is not, you must arrange for it to be insured at your own expense)

-- allow the council to have the ﬁrst legal charge on your property.
-There can be no other beneficial interests on the property, for example outstanding mortgages or equity release schemes, unless this is approved by the local authority.
+- allow us to have the ﬁrst legal charge on your property.
+There can be no other beneficial interests on the property, for example outstanding mortgages or equity release schemes, unless this is approved by the local authority

 Whilst in the agreement you will also need to: